sur16-cse/notification-server/README.md

 - register token on firebase
 - duplicate token detected
 - send  push notification messages to multiple devices
+- updateToken status with timestamp
+- send push notification to only those user which is active

 # package used
 - express